 How to use Plotly in Python

-In this article, we'll explore core techniques and practical tips to get you started.
-You'll find real-world applications and debugging advice to help you master Plotly for your own data storytelling needs.
+In this article, you'll explore key techniques and tips.
+You'll also find real-world applications and advice to debug your code, which will help you master Plotly for your projects.

 Creating your first Plotly line chart